EdwardLiujieZheng/Panorama/README.md

-# panorama
+# Panorama Stitcher

-Panorama stitching from images.
+This project creates panorama from a sequence of images

+## Installation

+## Run a demo